Systems-Modeling/SysML-v2-API-Python-Client/docs/RelationshipApi.md

 direction = 'both' # str | Filter for relationships that are incoming (in), outgoing (out), or both relative to the related element (optional) (default to 'both')

     try:
-        # Get relationships by project, commit, and related element.
+        # Get relationships by project, commit, and related element
         api_response = api_instance.get_relationships_by_project_commit_related_element(project_id, commit_id, related_element_id, direction=direction)
         pprint(api_response)
     except ApiException as e: